 That does not mean you should start setting mouse traps, however — wild prey often carry parasites and sometimes even poisons.
-So instead, lightly dust prey items with calcium or vitamin supplement occasionally to help fill in the gaps in your boa’s diet:
+So instead, every once in a while, lightly dust prey items with calcium or vitamin supplement to help fill in the gaps in your boa’s diet.

-Here are the best supplements we’ve found that will help you keep your boa healthy:
+Here are the best supplements we’ve found to help keep your boa in tip-top shape:

 Should you feed in or out of the enclosure?